FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st February 2025.md

  The Annual Work Programme and Budget 2025 has been developed with the input

 from staff and the board.
-A detailed work programme outlining the company’s--- **7**
+A detailed work programme outlining the company’s
+---
+**7**

 commitment to operational excellence and enhanced visitor engagement was